SCCapstone/decision_maker/README.md

 # decision_maker - Simple Group Event Planner

-This mobile application will help users in creating events for a group of people.
+This mobile application will help users create events in group settings.
 Users can create groups amongst other users.
-Users can define categories that have related choices.
-Users can rate their preference of each choice for a category and save their ratings.
-Leveraging saved groups and saved choice preferences, the application can quickly and fairly suggest mutually good choices for group activities at the click of a button.
+Users can define categories with many different choices.
+Users can rate all of the choices for a category.
+Leveraging saved groups and saved choice preferences, the application can quickly and fairly suggest mutually good choice options for group activities at the click of a button.

-The basic architecture of this project consists of Flutter and several AWS services: API Gateway, Lambda, DynamoDB, and S3.
-Flutter activates the dart code to create the UI and front end.
-In the dart code there are http calls to api endpoints set up in AWS API Gateway.
+The basic architecture of this project consists of Flutter and several AWS services.
+Flutter is a framework that uses the dart language to create cross platform UI. **We are currently only providing full support for Android plaform**.
+In the dart code there are api calls to our aws cloud hosted api endpoints.
 These apis are backed by AWS Lambda cloud functions.
-Package Java code in the form of executable .jar files supply the lambda function with their functionality.
-Maven is used to package source code.
+Packaged Java code in the form of executable .jar files supply the lambda function with their functionality.
+Maven is used to package our back end source code and manager dependencies.

 ## 1 Technologies
-This application leverages several technologies, at the top level, it uses flutter for the front end and java for the back end.
+This application leverages several technologies, at a high level, it uses flutter for the front end and java for the back end.

 ### 1.1 Front End Technologies
 For the front end we are using Flutter.
 In order to develop, build, and run our Flutter application, you will need to download several things: